Careers programme information

 Careers at TOAN

-Our strategic vision for careers encompasses both the school and the E-ACT trusts ethos and values.
 Through developing student trust, endurance, autonomy and mastery our vision for careers can be achieved.
-All of these standards support the schools careers vision and contribute to preparing them for a challenging and competitive world.
+All of these standards support the school’s careers vision and contribute to preparing them for a challenging and competitive world.

-These clear objectives will allow us to meet our vision and will improve our careers provision meaning we can meet the Gatsby benchmarks by 2021.
-The objectives aim to address the most critical issues in our schools context and help to improve our current state of careers provision when using the compass careers benchmark tool.
-These objectives will allow for visible change across the school with staff able to not only link learning to specific careers and skills, but to also provide direction and advice on ways students can prepare themselves for a particular occupation.
 Students will have the knowledge and understanding of many different types of career pathways and be able to make informed decisions about post 16 options.
-Furthermore, students will have developed employability skills and show knowledge on local and relevant LMI information.
+Furthermore, students will have developed employability skills and show knowledge on local opportunities to them.
 Experiences and opportunities will see a shift in student aspirations with the majority of our young people aiming high and looking to capitalise on the opportunities available to them.

 What we offer

 Students are supported with applying for college by in-house careers advisors.
 We host form time and lunchtime application workshops with local Colleges and Sixth Forms to allow students specific support for their preferred destination.
 We allocate students meeting times during the school day to meet with the careers advisor to ensure that they get the necessary support.